influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 Calculate the value between events by getting the average value during a specific time range.

 The following scenario queries data starting when the four production lines starts and ends.
-The following query would calculate the average oil temperature value during that period.
+The following query  calculates the average oil temperature value during that period.

 {{% note %}}
 If you have a retention period on your bucket, you need to update your Cloud to the [usage-based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan) in order for the query to work.